katungi/Node-CLI-Section/ReadMe.md

 # Creating CommandLine Interfaces using Node.js

-The commandline or the terminal is a powerful tool used by alot of developers.
-It allows us to interact with the operating system using commands passed as inputs.
+The commandline or the terminal is a powerful tool used by a lot of developers.
+It allows us to interact with the operating system using commands passed as input strings of text.
 A lot of tools used by developers have a terminal CLI or commandline interface to acompany the product.
-Using the commandline is easy and direct hence why alot of people prefer using it.
+Using the commandline is easy and direct hence why a lot of people prefer using it.

 Creating a CLI application is not a difficult task and this advantage has helped make them more popular.